NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 ```

 This spline is an infinitely differentiable function everywhere excepting the spline nodes.
 Its derivative does not exist at spline nodes but we can differentiate the spline at other points.
-Let's evaluate the spline derivatives at the same evaluation points (which does not coincide with the spline nodes):
+Let's evaluate the spline derivatives at the same evaluation points (which do not coincide with the spline nodes):

 ```@example C
     dσ = similar(p)